isomerpages/nlb-biblioasia/_podcast/Episode 13/The Great Reclamation.md

 Lim Tin Seng, "[Land from Sand: Singapore’s Reclamation Story](/vol-13/issue-1/apr-jun-2017/land-from-sand/)," BiblioAsia 13(1), 2017.

 Mark Ravinder Frost and Yu-Mei Balasingamchow, [*Singapore: A Biography*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13229116) (Singapore: Editions Didier Millet, 2009).

+#### **Credits** ####
+This episode of BiblioAsia+ was hosted by Soh Gek Han and produced by Jimmy Yap.
+Sound engineering was done by Gibson Analytics.
+The background music "Di Tanjong Katong" was composed by Osman Ahmad and performed by&nbsp;[Chords Haven](https://www.youtube.com/watch?v=uA2v7ka5TAI).
+Special thanks to Rachel for coming on the show.

+BiblioAsia+ is a podcast about Singapore history by the National Library of Singapore.